argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/DeepSpeed/README.md

 deepspeed cifar10_deepspeed.py --deepspeed --deepspeed_config ds_config.json $@
 ```

-For submitting jobs in the script (non-interactive) job mode, take a look in the `submissions` folder for more details about this.
+For submitting jobs in the script (non-interactive) job mode, take a look in the `submissions/` folder for more details about this.